 We’re firm believers that teams that have incorporated DevOps practices get more done, plain and simple.
 Whether it’s a movement, practice or company culture it is a debate of its own, but we’ve seen lots of concrete results adopting this approach, collaborating cross-functionally between all our teams and maintaining/upgrading the huge infrastructure we host here at Bitbar.
 The creation, testing, releasing and all communication related to that flow can happen quickly, frequently, reliably and in a timely manner.
 In this blog, I’d like to shed some light on how we do devops, what infrastructure we use, what actual value we provide for customers by using this approach and what things you’ll probably find interesting.

 Yet Another Day In Parad… DevOps!

 My name is Radek and I’m running our operations team.
-Frankly, it’s no joke, but maintaining thousands of devices with hundreds of server machines, few dozens of different monitoring software components is really a fun job to do.
+Frankly, it’s no joke, but maintaining thousands of devices with hundreds of server machines, a few dozens of different monitoring software components is really a fun job to do.
 Seeing this unbelievable infrastructure running 24/7 is extremely rewarding and seeing people getting significant value when using it is simply awesome.
-It does require lots of attention, hard work and sometimes quick workarounds or fire-fighting, but I’d like to share few thoughts on how we do this.
-I hope this also gives some reference to all Testdroiders about what it takes to build an internal device lab – and not only to build it, but more importantly to maintain the infrastructure and enable the show go on.
+It does require lots of attention, hard work and sometimes quick workarounds or fire-fighting, but I’d like to share a few thoughts on how we do this.
+I hope this also gives some references to all of our users about what it takes to build an internal device lab – and not only to build it but more importantly to maintain the infrastructure and enable the show go on.

 What It Takes to Maintain Our Devices and Infrastructure